 LSAT Prep Course Scholarship--NEW!

 In conjuction with Kaplan, the UT-Arlington Pre-Law Center is offering two full scholarships per year (one for each testing cycle) to help currently-enrolled UT-Arlington students prepare for the the June and October LSAT.
 This scholarship funds a Kaplan Advantage LSAT prep course.
-Preference will be given to seniors with excellent gpas who intend to apply to law school for admission in spring 2014 or fall 2014, and who have taken at least one LSAT practice test.
+Preference will be given to seniors with excellent gpas who intend to apply to law school for admission in spring or fall, and who have taken at least one LSAT practice test.
 Financial need will be considered; a faculty and pre-law staff committee will decide on the awardee.
-To obtain the application form and a full list of requirements, please email Dr. Cawthon: email@example.com.
+To obtain the application form and a full list of requirements, please email Dr. Cawthon: firstname.lastname@example.org.

 Local offerings of the Law School Admissions Test preparatory courses.